qucontrol/krotov/docs/grape_crab.rst

 * Write a function that takes an array of the optimization parameters as input, and evaluates a figure of merit.
-This function would e.g. construct a numerical control pulse from the control parameters, simulate the dynamics using :func:`qutip.mesolve`, and compare to a target state.
+This function would e.g. construct a numerical control pulse from the control parameters, simulate the dynamics using :func:`qutip.mesolve.mesolve`, and compare to a target state.
 * Pass the function to :func:`scipy.optimize.minimize` for gradient-free optimization.

 The implementation in :func:`scipy.optimize.minimize` allows to choose between